 By the end of this module the student should be able to:

-1. Design and carry out a piece of research that has been approved by the School of Social and Health Sciences Research Ethics Committee.
+1. Design and carry out a piece of research that has been approved by the School Research Ethics Committee.

 2. Develop a working relationship with a supervisory team, participate in effective supervision meetings, plan and manage their own time.